He did more farewell performances than Sinatra and, like Ken Dodd, refused to get off the stage while people were still laughing.

-In the fullness of time he came to work for me, doing shifts when I ran the night desk on the Sunday Pictorial.
+In the fullness of time, he came to work for me, doing shifts when I ran the night desk on the Sunday Pictorial.
 I tried to have my holiday pay docked from his shift money, but the linage department was obdurate.
 No amende honorable, not even when he made a fortune doing night shifts for six nationals outside a vicarage in Cheshire, in case the Vicar of Woodford sneaked back in the night.

-In fairness he did bring me a kukri back from Nepal when he climbed Nuptse and I treasure it to this day.
+In fairness, he did bring me a kukri back from Nepal when he climbed Nuptse and I treasure it to this day.

 I was especially touched because he was very cross.
 Picture editor George Harrop and I had sent him a telegram as soon as the news broke of his successful attempt.
-‘Is there froth on the top?’ it read, rather cleverly we thought.
+‘Is their froth on the top?’ it read, rather cleverly we thought.

 We didn’t know that it would take the Sherpa who delivered it three days to climb the mountain.